Rinat Garayev at Royal Glanz Turns Cars into Works of Art

 How important are art and culture to you?

 I grew up in a circus family in Kazakhstan.
 My sister is a circus artiste and is currently working as a film stuntwoman; my father plays the trombone and has been a musician in the circus orchestra as well as in the army.
 My background means that I have always been closely connected with art and culture and I’m very grateful for that.
-I used to spend a lot of time in the City Library in the Gasteig and I’m already really looking forward to the arts centre.
+I used to spend a lot of time in the public library in the Gasteig and I’m already really looking forward to the arts centre.

 Artist Benjy Barnhart Documents the Gasteig HP8